meower-media-co/RFC/RFC-0-Development.md

 # RFC 0 - Meower Development Process
-Authored by: ShowierData9978 <contact@showierdata.xyz> Meower Team, on Saturday, March 26, 2024, based on work by William Horning <william@meower.org>
+Authored by: ShowierData9978 <contact@showierdata.xyz> Meower Team, on Saturday, Febuary, 26, 2024, based on work by William Horning <william@meower.org>
 ---
 The Meower Development process is made of multiple teams and processes and this document is meant to describe each team, their function, and the Meower Development workflow.
 ## Teams